jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

+#### videoConferenceLeft

-* **`videoConferenceLeft`** - provides event notifications that fire when the local user has left the video conference.
+Provides event notifications that fire when the local user has left the video conference.

 The listener receives an object with the following structure: